gmag11/EnigmaIOT/readme.md

   -p MQTTPORT, --port=MQTTPORT
                         MQTT server port
   -s, --secure          Use secure TLS in MQTT connection.
 Normally you should
                           use port 8883
+  -D, --speed			Sets formware delivery speed [fast | medium | slow].
+The fastest 						   the biggest chance to get troubles during update.
+Fast option 						   normally works but medium is more resilient
   --unsecure            Use secure plain TCP in MQTT connection.
 Normally you
                           should use port 1883
 ```

 An example of this command could be like this: